Dozed12/df-style-worldgen/README.md

 # Instructions

-After opening pyWorld it generates a map for you and displays Biome Map Mode
+After opening pyWorld it generates a new map for you and displays the Biome Map Mode

 Keys: